giannetti/TEI-Close-Reading/readme.md

 ## Setting Up Your Workspace

 You will be assigned a folder of correspondence organized by Rutgers alumnus.
-Each folder has a filename that corresponds to its RUcore identification record, i.e. rucore00000002350.
+Each folder has a filename that corresponds to its [RUcore](https://rucore.libraries.rutgers.edu/) identification number, i.e. rucore00000002350.

-Download following files:
+Download the following files:
 -  images/
 -  rulwsb_style.xsl
 -  rulwsb.sch